KIT-TVA/WebCorC/README.md

 ---
 #### Dockerfile

-The supplied Dockerfile clones this respository, builds a WAR file and serves WebCorC on port 8080.
+This repository contains three Dockerfiles:

+- `Dockerfile`: Fetches upstream code and builds it into a standalone WAR file.
+This WAR file is then used as the entry point of the resulting container.
+- `Dockerfile.alt`: Does not fetch upstream, uses the local code to build a standalone WAR file.
+- `Dockerfile.live`: Fetches upstream code.
+No WAR file is built, the container uses `mvn spring-boot:run` as its entry point.

-After building the Docker image, run WebCorC with the following command:
+After building a Docker image with any of the supplied Dockerfiles, run WebCorC with the following command:
 `sudo docker run -p 8080:8080 -d -v /tmp/WebCorC:/tmp/WebCorC webcorc:latest`
 (assuming that the built image is called "webcorc")

 Now navigate to `localhost:8080/edu.kit.cbc.web`.
 You might need to disable your firewall.
 The working directory of the WebCorC instance inside the container can be accessed by the host through the `/tmp/WebCorC` directory.
+You can redirect the container's 8080 port to another port on the host by changing the `-p` option.